awm4j/BladeRF-FPGA-img-builder/README.md

-BladeRF-FPGA-img-builder
+BladeRF FPGA Image Builder
 ========================

-Downloads the BladeRF project and builds the FPGA image
+Downloads the BladeRF project and builds the FPGA image.